sylmarien/ulhpc-school/README.md

         $> resif bootstrap
 This will create the architecture using `~/.local/resif` as the root of the installation.

-We now need to make this architecture active: source the LOADME file inside of the rootinstall directory (This path should look like this: `~/.local/resif/devel/vx.y-YYYYMMDD/LOADME-vx.y-YYYYMMDD.sh`)
+We now need to make this architecture active: you need to source the LOADME file inside of the rootinstall directory.
+This path should look like this: `~/.local/resif/devel/vx.y-YYYYMMDD/LOADME-vx.y-YYYYMMDD.sh`.

+        $> source ~/.local/resif/devel/vx.y-YYYYMMDD/LOADME-vx.y-YYYYMMDD.sh

 Then we need to create the file that describe the software we want to install.
-In your home directory, create a file named `swsets.yaml` and make it match the following content:
+In the home directory, create a file named `swsets.yaml` and make it match the following content:

         core:
           - bzip2-1.0.6.eb
           - ABINIT-7.2.1-x86_64_linux_gnu4.5.eb

-We could make the list go longer, but this would take much longer and is not necessary for our example.
+We include here only the bzip2 library and the ABINIT software as they are fast to deploy.

 We now only need to build the given software:

         $> resif build --swsets-config ~/swsets.yaml core

-This will install the software listed in the swsets.yaml file.
+This will install the software listed in the `swsets.yaml` file.
 The software stack is now ready to be used.

-To learn more about RESIF and how to control more parameters of its usage, please refer to the [documentation](LINK_TO_ADD_HERE) of the tool.
+To learn more about RESIF and how to control more parameters of its usage, please refer to the [documentation](LINK_TO_ADD_HERE).

 To conclude this tutorial, here is a schema that summarizes the previous parts: